-The re-registered UK design registration will retain the same renewal date as the corresponding EU registered design.
-Once the re-registered UK design registration has been created a separate renewal fee will be due in both the EU and UK.
+Re-registered UK design registrations retain the same renewal date as their corresponding EU registered designs.
+Once the re-registered UK design registration has been created a separate renewal fee is due in both the EU and UK.

-Where the re-registered UK design registration is due for renewal in the six months after the end of the transition period, a renewal reminder from the UKIPO will be sent to the holder on the renewal date (or as soon as possible thereafter).
-Holders will be provided with a further six month period (running from the date of the reminder letter) for the re-registered UK design registration to be renewed in the UK.
-Standard official renewal fees will apply and we understand no late renewal fee will be charged by the UKIPO during this six month period.
+Where the re-registered UK design registration is due for renewal in the six months after 01 January 2021, a renewal reminder from the UKIPO will be sent to the holder on the renewal date (or as soon as possible thereafter).
+Holders will be provided with a further six-month period (running from the date of the reminder letter) for the re-registered UK design registration to be renewed in the UK.
+Standard official renewal fees will apply and no late renewal fee will be charged by the UKIPO during this six-month period.

-Where an EU registered design is due for renewal after the end of the transition period, early payment of the fee with the EUIPO, prior to the end of the transition period will have no effect and renewal fees will still be payable at the UKIPO in respect of the re-registered UK design registration.
+Where an EU registered design is due for renewal after 01 January 2021, early payment of the fee with the EUIPO, prior to 01 January 2021, will have had no effect in relation to the UKIPO and a renewal fee will still be payable at the UKIPO in respect of the re-registered UK design registration.

-EU registered designs which have expired before the end of the transition period
+EU registered designs which have expired before 01 January 2021

-A re-registered UK design registration will also be automatically created in the following scenario:
+Re-registered UK design registrations will also be automatically created in the following scenario:

-- The EU registered design was due for renewal in the six months prior to the end of the transition period.
+- The EU registered design was due for renewal in the six months prior to 01 January 2021.